firstdraft/turbo_transition/README.md

 It's pretty cool that since, on any given Rails app, we tend to use Bootstrap (or some other responsive grid), [Rails unobtrusive Ajax helpers](http://guides.rubyonrails.org/working_with_javascript_in_rails.html#built-in-helpers), and [some touch icons/favicons](http://realfavicongenerator.net/) anyway, a user who bookmarks the site to their homescreen on a mobile device has a pretty decent "app" with no specific effort on our part.

-The one thing that makes it _feel_ markedly different is, in my opinion, the jarring transitions between screens.
+The one thing that makes it _feel_ markedly different is, in my opinion, the abrupt transitions between pages.
 On iOS, for example, most navigation is dominated by the standard slide-in-from-right when navigating "in" to something, and slide-in-from-left when navigating back "out".

 Other typical interactions bring up sheets or modals with the next "page" of content, or fade in the content and then fade it back out. iOS achieves this by keeping a stack of views in memory.
 On the stateless web, of course, we can't do that.